alcs417/alcs417.github.io/index.md

 # Personal Info
-I am currently a Professor in School of Information Science and Engineering, Shandong Normal University(山东师范大学).
+I am currently a Professor with School of Computer Science and Artificial Intelligence, Shandong Normal University(山东师范大学).
 I obtained my MD degree and PhD degree in 2010 and 2015 from Hunan University(湖南大学), under the supervision of Prof. Renfa Li(李仁发 教授) and Prof. Jiawei Luo(骆嘉伟 教授), respectively.
 From 2012 to 2014, I studied in Donnelly Centre, University of Toronto, under the supervision of Prof. Zhaolei Zhang.
 I was awarded the Excellent Doctoral Dissertation of Hunan University in 2016.
-My current research interests include bioinformatics and machine learning.
+I serve as (Senior) Program Committee Member for major international conferences, including ICML, NeurIPs, AAAI, ACM MM, IJCAI, and BIBM.

 # Research Interests
-1. Multiview Clustering
+1. Deep Generative Models
+2. Multi-modal Learning
-2. AI for Science
+3. AI for Science
-3. Generative Models

 # Funding
+- National Natural Science Foundation of China (No. 62672291), 2027.01-2030.12
 - Natural Science Foundation of Shandong Province (No. ZR2025QB62), 2025.10-2028.09
 - National Natural Science Foundation of China (No. 62372279), 2024.01-2027.12
 - Natural Science Foundation of Shandong Province (No. ZR2023MF119), 2024.01-2026.12